Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 *FengYun 2 series*
 - **FengYun 2H**, and **2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for VIS channels and 5 km/px for the IR channels.
-- This signal is very prone to transport packet corruption because of lacking FEC, resulting images are very likely to have grain as well as missing lines on it.
+- This signal is very prone to transport packet corruption because of lacking FEC, resulting images are likely to have grain as well as missing lines on it.
 These can be addressed by applying median blur via 3rd party tools and using [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline respectively.

 ![S-VISSR screenshot from SatDump](./Assets/Radio/FengYun-SVISSR.png) *FengYun 2H S-VISSR*